Thiruvarambu: Climate

-Standard of Living
+Standard of living

-Like Trivandrum/Kerala, Thiruvarambu has high standards of living, top quality medical/educational facilities, low corruption rates and a very stable economy without industrialization activities.
+Like Thiruvananthapuram/Kerala, Thiruvarambu has high standards of living, top quality medical/educational facilities, low corruption rates and a very stable economy without industrialization activities.
 Remittances from the Middle East / North Africa / Europe / Singapore and Malaysia add to the steady economy of the region.
 Rubber plantations and trade constitute the majority of the business in Thiruvarambu.
 Almost everyone deals with rubber in their day-to-day life, as either planters or workers.

 Train

 The nearest railway station from Thiruvarambu is Kuzhithurai(KZT) which is just 12 km away.
-Several trains to Trivandrum, Nagercoil, Chennai, Madurai, and Mumbai are operated.
-One must reach Nagercoil(NCJ) or Trivandrum(TVC)for getting long-distance train and the trains which don't have halt in Kuzhithurai.
+Several trains to Thiruvananthapuram, Nagercoil, Chennai, Madurai, and Mumbai are operated.
+One must reach Nagercoil(NCJ) or Thiruvananthapuram(TVC)for getting long-distance train and the trains which don't have halt in Kuzhithurai.

 Air

-Thiruvarambu is served by Trivandrum International Airport which is approximately 45 km away.
-Thiruvarambu Town is only 12 km away from the southern border of Trivandrum Metropolitan Region and hence considered one of its suburbs even though it lies across the state border.
+Thiruvarambu is served by Thiruvananthapuram International Airport which is approximately 45 km away.
+Thiruvarambu Town is only 12 km away from the southern border of Thiruvananthapuram Metropolitan Region and hence considered one of its suburbs even though it lies across the state border.
 Both Kerala and Tamil Nadu government operates several bus services between the two cities apart from numerous private bus and taxi operators.